PierrunoYT/music-downloader-pro/README.md

 ```

 1. When prompted, enter the URL of the YouTube video you want to download.
-2. Enter the output directory where you want to save the MP3 file (press Enter to use the current directory).
+2. Enter the output directory where you want to save the audio file (press Enter to use the current directory).
+3. Choose the output format (mp3/wav)
-3. The script will download the audio, display the progress, and save it as an MP3 file in the specified directory.
+4. The script will download the audio, display the progress, and save it in the specified format.

+## Technical Details

+- The download process occurs in two steps:
+  1. Download the best available audio quality from YouTube
+  2. Convert to the selected format (MP3 or WAV)
+- YouTube's audio is typically in Opus or M4A format
+- Converting to WAV will not improve quality beyond the original source
+- WAV files are significantly larger than MP3 files due to being uncompressed

 ## Updating yt-dlp